CSS Customization

 CSS VariableDescription

---copilot-kit-primary-colorMain brand/action color — used for buttons, interactive elements
+--copilot-kit-primary-colorMain brand/action color for buttons and interactive elements

 --copilot-kit-background-colorMain page/container background color

---copilot-kit-secondary-colorSecondary background — used for cards, panels, elevated surfaces
+--copilot-kit-secondary-colorSecondary background for cards, panels, and elevated surfaces

 --copilot-kit-secondary-contrast-colorPrimary text color for main content